 Investors Cautious After Long Period of Rising Values

-Since dropping 40% during the global financial crisis and bottoming in January 2010, commercial property prices have risen by 103.5%, according to the Moody’s/Real Capital Analytics Commercial Property Price Index.
-Multifamily values have risen by 140% during that time and other major property types a combined 90%.
+Since dropping 40 percent during the global financial crisis and bottoming in January 2010, commercial property prices have risen by 103.5 percent, according to the Moody’s/Real Capital Analytics Commercial Property Price Index.
+Multifamily values have risen by 140 percent during that time and other major property types a combined 90 percent.
 The rebound was driven by the combination of strong rent growth, low interest rates, which have reduced financing costs, and bullish sentiment – in other words, buyers are willing to accept low yields because they are optimistic about the safety and performance of the sector and have few better options.

 Worries about the future direction of values rests on the proposition that the factors that produced outsized gains in values in recent years appear to be less favorable today:

 • Weakening property fundamentals.
 Since the end of the last recession, rents have grown in all property types to varying degrees.
 Apartments have led the way, with rents rising 27% nationally since January 2010, according to Yardi Matrix, while other asset classes have seen lesser gains as occupancies slowly increase.
 Many expect rent gains to moderate, as construction has started to pick up again in segments that have seen outsized rent growth, such as high-rise apartments and office markets in core central business districts.